-BUT NOW THE TRUMP ADMINISTRATION PROPOSES PLACING ON THE NRHP THE ENTIRE CONTAMINATED SANTA SUSANA FIELD LABORATORY
+BUT NOW NASA PROPOSES PLACING ON THE NRHP THE ENTIRE CONTAMINATED SANTA SUSANA FIELD LABORATORY

-Whether that brazen move to help get out of cleanup obligations should be approved is the matter before the Commission today.
+Whether that brazen move by NASA to help get out of its cleanup obligations should be approved is the matter before the Board today.

 NASA's Proposal is based on NRHP Criteria Consideration A: "Religious Properties as a clearly defined property whose importance has been ethnohistorically documented" (p.
 41, emphasis added)